microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 Duration: 30 minutes

-Synopsis: With the Azure resources in place, you can now start creating and provisioning devices into your Azure IoT hub.
+With the Azure resources in place, you can now start creating and provisioning devices into your Azure IoT hub.
 Here you will create several devices and configure them with the Azure IoT SDK, agents and modules to allow you to provision and utilize the security services offered by Azure.

 ### Task 1: Configure your devices